verbb/formie/docs/developers/events.md

 ```

 ### The `afterSavePdfTemplate` event
-The event that is triggered after an pdf template is saved.
+The event that is triggered after a pdf template is saved.

 ```php
 use verbb\formie\events\PdfTemplateEvent;